Theodore Hook: Early life

 Hook was born in Charlotte Street, Bedford Square, London.
 His father, James Hook (1746–1827), was a composer; his elder brother, also called James Hook (1771–1828), became Dean of Worcester.
 He spent a year at Harrow School and subsequently matriculated at the University of Oxford.
 At the age of 16, in conjunction with his father, he scored a dramatic success with The Soldier's Return, a comic opera, and it followed up with a series of popular ventures with John Liston and Charles Mathews, including Tekeli.

 Hook then became a playboy and practical joker best known for the Berners Street hoax in 1810 in which he arranged for dozens of tradesmen, and notables such as the Lord Mayor of London, the Governor of the Bank of England, the Chairman of the East India Company and the Duke of Gloucester to visit Mrs Tottenham at 54 Berners Street to win a bet that he could transform any house in London into the most talked-about address within a week.

 Another notable prank of Hook's was played on the actor Robert Coates a few years later.
-While performing at the Theatre Royal Haymarket, Hooks forged and hand-delivered an invitation from The Prince Regent to a party at Carlton House.
-Coates was initially invited in, but on examination of the ticket he was "politely informed that a mistake had occurred", and turned away.
+While Coates was performing at the Theatre Royal Haymarket, Hooks forged and hand-delivered an invitation from the Prince Regent to a party at Carlton House.
+Coates was initially invited in, but the invitation was found to be fake and he was turned away.
 Having sent off his carriage, he was obliged to wait at the Hackney carriage stand.
-The Prince, unwittingly involved in Hook's prank, regretted that Coates had been turned away, observing him to be an "inoffensive gentleman", and noting that "his presence might have amused many of the guests, and could have done harm to no one."
-The Prince invited Coates to the home the next day, which he accepted.
-It was observed that, "to do him justice", Hook, in retelling the story of his prank, "never told the story without some signs of compunction."
+The Prince, unwittingly involved in Hook's prank, regretted that Coates had been ejected, observing him to be an "inoffensive gentleman", and noting that "his presence might have amused many of the guests, and could have done harm to no one."
+Coates accepted an invitation to visit the next day.
+Hook seemed to regret the prank; he "never told the story without some signs of compunction."